AndhikaWB/pawpularity-contest-dtc/README.md

 ### First Time Setup

-1. Please install [uv](https://docs.astral.sh/uv/) first, then run `make setup` to let uv manage the Python package dependencies
+1. This project uses [uv](https://docs.astral.sh/uv/), so you may need to install it first, then run `make setup` to let uv manage the Python package dependencies
-    - Unlike pip or Conda, uv keeps a detailed info of every package dependencies, ensuring maximum reproducibility
+    - Unlike pip or Conda, uv keeps a detailed info of every package dependencies, ensuring version consistency and maximum reproducibility
-    - A virtual environment (`.venv`) will also be created on the root of this project.
-Currently, uv doesn't support [centralized environment](https://github.com/astral-sh/uv/issues/6612) yet
+    - A virtual environment (`.venv`) will be created on the root project directory when you run the command above.
+Currently, uv doesn't support [centralized environment](https://github.com/astral-sh/uv/issues/6612) like Conda or Poetry yet
     - I use the CUDA version of PyTorch by default, which is significantly faster than the CPU version, but will not work without an Nvidia GPU
     - You can delete the `[tool.uv.sources]` section on the `pyproject.toml` to try the CPU version of PyTorch.
 However, I can't guarantee if the identical CPU version exists on PyPI or not
 2. Prepare and run Docker compose using `make compose`